.NET HELP

 In this example, the input variable is evaluated against multiple cases.
 If the pattern matches one of the specified cases, the corresponding result is assigned to the result variable.
 The underscore (_) represents the default optional case, similar to the default keyword in a traditional switch statement.

-The switch expression supports a wide range of patterns, including constant patterns, type patterns, type pattern, relational pattern, and more, making it a versatile tool for handling complex scenarios.
+The switch expression supports a wide range of patterns, including constant patterns, type patterns, relational patterns, and more, making it a versatile tool for handling complex scenarios.
 It can be particularly useful when dealing with enumerations, avoiding the need for repetitive case statements.

 3. Advanced Patterns and Deconstruction